OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/10-Test_for_Subdomain_Takeover.md

 1. The victim's external DNS server subdomain record is configured to point to a non-existing or non-active resource/external service/endpoint.
 The proliferation of XaaS (Anything as a Service) products and public cloud services offer a lot of potential targets to consider.
 2. The service provider hosting the resource/external service/endpoint does not handle subdomain ownership verification properly.

 If the subdomain takeover is successful a wide variety of attacks are possible (serving malicious content, phising, stealing user session cookies, credentials, etc.).
-This vulnerability could be exploited for a wide variety of DNS resource records including: `A`, `CNAME`, `MX`, `NS`, etc. In terms of the attack severity an `NS` subdomain takeover (although less likely) has the highest impact because a successful attack could result in full control over the whole DNS zone and  the victim's domain.
+This vulnerability could be exploited for a wide variety of DNS resource records including: `A`, `CNAME`, `MX`, `NS`, `TXT` etc. In terms of the attack severity an `NS` subdomain takeover (although less likely) has the highest impact because a successful attack could result in full control over the whole DNS zone and  the victim's domain.

-### Example1 - GitHub
+### GitHub

 1. The victim (victim.com) uses GitHub for development and configured a DNS record (`coderepo.victim.com`) to access it.
 2. The victim decides to migrate their code repository from GitHub to a commercial platform and does not remove `coderepo.victim.com` from their DNS server.
 3. An adversary finds out that `coderepo.victim.com` is hosted on GitHub and uses GitHub Pages to claim `coderepo.victim.com` using their GitHub account.

-### Example2 - Expired Domain
+### Expired Domain

 1. The victim (victim.com) owns another domain (victimotherdomain.com) and uses a CNAME record (www) to reference the other domain (`www.victim.com` --> `victimotherdomain.com`)
 2. At some point, victimotherdomain.com expires and is available for registration by anyone.
 Since the CNAME record is not deleted from the victim.com DNS zone, anyone who registers `victimotherdomain.com` has full control over `www.victim.com` until the DNS record is present.